IVDC-Club-IIT-Indore/IITISoC-25-IVR02/README.md

 ```
 Similar to this, create two more python files in the given package and copy the contents of single_drone.py, dual_drone_cov.py, dual_drone_irr.py in the files you've created

+Edit the setup.py file in the package created as in the file of same name attached

 ### 6. Running the nodes

 After launching